• Photo credit: Ray Burmiston

 Shortlisted for the 2023 Forward Prize

-for Best Collection and the 2024 Writers' Prize
+for Best Collection, the 2024 Writers' Prize

-Longlisted for the 2024 Dylan Thomas Prize
+& the 2024 International Dylan Thomas Prize

 A Poetry Book Society Recommendation